By Maria Assaf in Oxford, England

 Members of the Syrian press in Turkey have formed alliances such as the Syrian Network of Print Journalists (SNP) to share expertise and facilities.
 Similarly in Canada, The Migrant recruits volunteer writers from different Arab communities, because many people in these communities are journalists in similar situations.

-Existing in a challenging time, refugee journalism still manages to help their communities have more agency in the international conversation about their lives.
+Existing in a challenging time environment or panorama. refugee journalism still manages to help their communities have more agency in the international conversation about their lives.
 However, much needs to be done in Canada and abroad to ensure that refugees can exercise their right to freedom of expression.
 Refugee reporting funders need to respect the freedom of the press and provide realistic timeframes to their aid for these outlets to thrive and become self-sustaining.

-Finally, despite Western mainstream media’s high valuation of objectivity, what needs to be understood is that the people best suited to tell refugees’ stories are refugees themselves.
+Finally, despite mainstream colonial definitions of objectivity, the people best suited to tell refugees’ stories are refugees themselves.

 Maria Assaf is a Canadian journalist and MA in Development and Emergency Practice.